 If you like, after spreading the chocolate ganache, you can keep it like this and serve as-is.

 However, to make the ‘bark’ look more realistic, run the tines of a fork along the chocolate ganache.
-Again, it is not suppose to be perfect, add variations in your lines for a more realistic appearance.
+Again, it is not supposed to be perfect, add variations in your lines for a more realistic appearance.

 Garnish with raspberries and mint leaves, as desired.
 I also add extra raspberries to the ends of the yule log for a more appetizing appearance.
 The result is an amazing yule log dessert that you will be proud to serve to family and friends on Christmas Day and at other Christmas and New Year’s celebrations.